Poissonian pair correlations for dependent random variables: Jittered sampling

 Since the probability of two points in non-adjacent intervals having distance less than $\frac{1}{2N}$ is zero, we get

 Since

-we cannot have $\lim_{N\to\infty}R(s,N)=2s$ almost surely. \end{proof} However, it turns out that jittered sampling sequences have weak Poissonian pair correlations.
+we cannot have $\lim_{N\to\infty}R(s,N)=2s$ almost surely, because $R\left(\frac12,N\right)\leq 2$ a.e. gives us uniform integrability, which means that a.s. convergence implies convergence in the mean. \end{proof} However, it turns out that jittered sampling sequences have weak Poissonian pair correlations.
 This is the content of Theorem \ref{thm:seq_LHC_weak_PPC} and the rest of this section is dedicated to its proof.
 Since the proof is rather technical, it is useful to introduce some notation.
 For $x,d\in[0,1)$ and $n \in \mathbb{N}$ we define

 where as usual the interval is seen modulo $1$.
 If both $i, i+1\in\BOX(x,n,d)$, we have $\left[\frac{i}{2^n},\frac{i+1}{2^n}\right)\subseteq (x-d,x+d)$, meaning that these subintervals are fully contained in $(x-d,x+d)$.
 All these subintervals have length $\frac{1}{2^n}$.\ Note that